See our summery house tour here.

 After testing out the waters and LOVING what the 2019 Samsung Frame TV did for our bedroom (read the not sponsored Samsung Frame TV Review post here), I was not sad to wave goodbye to our old ugly TV and replace it with what looks like a piece of art hanging flat against the wall!

-There was some back and forth – because my husband initially wanted larger (of course!).
-And speaking from a design perspective, both the 55-inch and the 65-inch would have fit nicely for the Frame TV over the fireplace without overpowering the room.
-The tipping point was that we wanted to add sconces above our fireplace as well, and the 55″ TV left more room.
+There was some back and forth; my husband initially wanted larger (of course!).
+And speaking from a design perspective, both the 55-inch and the 65-inch Frame TVs over the fireplace would work without overpowering the room.
+The deciding factor was leaving room for lights above our fireplace as well, and the 55″ TV left more room.

 Here are a few notes specific to our situation that should help if you are also considering a 55″ or 65″ Frame TV above your fireplace: